Group Policies and Enforcement

 |Machine Based Enforcement||The user is required to use their PIV credential to authenticate to each device where the policy is applied.||The user password is maintained.|

 |User Based Enforcement||The password stored for the user is removed and changed to a long hash value unknown to the user.
 Your users no longer have passwords for the network.||Any applications which were implemented to prompt your users for a username and password and which are using your network domain directories will no longer be accessible.|

 Your applications impacted by User Based Enforcement are designed or deployed using: a) Form Based or Basic Authentication, or 2) LDAP simple binds.
 The user will be presented with the application form to enter a username and password and the user will no longer have the password.

 You want to analyze your applications and identify which are configured to use your users’ network domain passwords.
 There are methods to fix the applications by enabling Kerberos, SPNEGO (web applications), direct x509 authentication (client certificate authentication), or the SAML and Open ID Connect (OIDC) protocols.
-These topics will be covered in the Applications section of the guides which are in-development and we invite all to contribute to!
+These topics will be covered in the Applications section of the guides that are in-development and we invite all to contribute to them!

 The setting to enforce PIV logon is controlled by scforceoption in your network domain user and workstation policies.